Softnet-Free/softnet-ms/docs/multi/setup-devs.md

 ---
 layout: default
-title: 4.3.
+title: 3.3.
 Setting up devices
-parent: 4.
-Deploying multiple identical devices
+parent: 3.
+Quickly deploying identical devices
 nav_order: 3
 ---

-## 4.3.
+## 3.3.
 Setting up devices on a multi-service site

 At this moment, our multi-service site contains nothing but one blank service entity with status "<span class="text-red">service type undefined</span>".
 And the site status is "<span class="text-red">site blank</span>":